ncats/translator-modules/ncats/translator/identifiers/README.md

 Note: when being given `--identifiers`, it looks for a column equivalent to the name of the ID namespace (like "Ensembl Gene ID" or "HGNC ID").

-Inputting a list of IDs instead of a CSV file path should also work.
+Inputting a simple list of identifiers, instead of a CSV file path should also work.

 ```bash
 resolver --identifier-map "absolute_or_relative/path/to/HUGO_geneids_download_v2.txt" \